Klyde Warren Park: Construction and management

+The idea of a park had been discussed for many years, until a 2004 feasibilty grant provided the first concrete progress towards making the park a reality.

 Utility construction began in January 2009, with a "ground-making" ceremony held in September 2009.
 The park opened on October 27, 2012.
+In 2022, the 95-foot-high Nancy Best Fountain opened in the park.
+In 2026, plans for a $200 million, 1.7-acre expansion were announced, westward to Akard Street.

 The complex design was led by two design firms, landscape architecture by The Office of James Burnett, and structural engineering by the Jacobs Engineering Group, Inc. The design and construction of the park was managed by Bjerke Management Solutions.
 The head engineer on file is Mir Hadi Ali, P.E. from Jacobs Engineering Group, Inc.

 Construction of the park was funded through a public, private partnership including $20 million in bond funds from the city of Dallas, $20 million in highway funds from the state and federal government through TxDOT, and nearly $50 million from private donations.
 The biggest contributor was businessman Kelcy Warren who gave $10 million to the project; the gift gave him naming rights which he used to name the park after his then-nine-year-old son.
 In March 2009, the park was selected to receive $16.7 million in funds from the American Recovery and Reinvestment Act of 2009 that were specifically for transportation enhancement construction.

 Klyde Warren Park is privately managed and programmed by the Woodall Rodgers Park Foundation.
 The park's amenities and 1,300 annual events and programming are paid for by private donations being raised by the Woodall Rodgers Park Foundation.
 The Woodall Rodgers Park Foundation continues to raise donations to fund operations, programming, and construction of new amenities.